Top 10 things to do in Adelaide

 Bar Peripheral, Adelaide

 In Adelaide, streets lined with quirky, speakeasy bars run through the city like a lifeblood for thirsty revellers.
-You’ll find boutique tucked under the streets, swanky watering holes perched above the city skyline, laneways packed with cocktail lounges and unique bars hidden behind unassuming walls, Adelaide's bar scene is booming.
+You’ll find boutiques tucked under the streets, swanky watering holes perched above the city skyline, laneways packed with cocktail lounges and unique bars hidden behind unassuming walls, Adelaide's bar scene is booming.
 Sip your way around the laneways of Leigh St, Peel St and Gilbert Place or drink in the boozy goodness of Adelaide's east end.
-Our top spots for a tipple or two include Pink Moon Saloon, Leigh St Wine Room, Maybe Mae, Udaberri, BRKLYN or Bar Peripheral.
+Our top spots for a tipple or two include Paloma Bar and Pantry, Leigh St Wine Room, Maybe Mae, Udaberri, BRKLYN or Bar Peripheral.
 For more bar inspiration, check out our guide to the best hidden bars in Adelaide.

 Penfolds Magill Estate, Adelaide